MarLeeSeaRoll/Assignment-2-VS-Project/readme.md

 ## Features

-1. **Print Entire List of Students with Grades**: Display all student data, including coursework, final exam marks, total marks, and grades.
+1.**Print Entire List of Students with Grades: Display all student data, including coursework, final exam marks, total marks, grades，the average mark for the class，the percentage of students who passed and the details of the student with the highest total mark.
-2. **Update Student's Marks**: Search for a student by ID and update their coursework or final exam marks.
+2.**Update Student's Marks: Search for a student by ID and update their coursework or final exam marks.
-3. **Print Average Marks**: Calculate and display the average mark for the class.
+3.**Calculate Average Marks: Calculate  the average mark for the class.
-4. **Print Pass Rate**: Calculate and display the percentage of students who passed (total marks ≥ 50).
+4.**Calculate Pass Rate: Calculate  the percentage of students who passed (total marks ≥ 50).
-5. **Print Highest Scorer's Details**: Identify and display the details of the student with the highest total mark.
+5.**Identify Highest Scorer's Details: Identify the student with the highest total mark.
-6. **Exit Program**: Gracefully terminate the program, releasing all dynamically allocated memory.
+6.**Exit Program: Gracefully terminate the program, releasing all dynamically allocated memory.

 ## File Format